muratk3n/thirdwave/en/README.md

 ---

-Everything else aside Astra Zeneca is a very cool name.
+Everything else aside Astra Zeneca is a cool name.

 ---